 Before it was built in the 1840s, there was a path down to the church which still connects to Trinity Street today.

 The Osborn Road Multi-Storey car park was the first in Fareham to charge for its use, at 5p an hour.
 Locals claimed that no-one would use it, they were quite wrong, but it has seen better days.
 In fact the wide opening around the entrance to the car park, as well as the various car parks in the area, are signs that after it first opened in 1975, people would have queued all across town from all over Hampshire in order to reach it.

-Here, the road would have turned sharply south, avoiding a line of houses by Prospect Place.
-With Charles Street being absorbed as part of Osborn Road, in 1959 the extension to Osborn Road and the remaining leftover became Osborn Road South.
-The vacant land north of here was eventually succumbed to car parking, while a nursery here shrank down but stayed on site until well in to the 1990s.
+Opposite the Holy Trinity Vicarage, the road would have turned sharply south, avoiding a line of houses by Prospect Place.
+The next part was called Charles Street, but it became Osborn Road.
+In 1959 the extension to Osborn Road was built and the remaining leftover became Osborn Road South.
+The rest of the space occupied by the houses became a car park, while a nursery here shrank down but stayed on site until well in to the 1990s.

 The completion of Osborn Road paved the way for the creation of Fareham's one way system, which could have been immediately or a few years afterwards (instinctively I would say it wasn't done until Western Way opened, possibly when the shopping centre did).
 The traffic lights at the end of the road were likely to have been added in 1965.